-Pasque Mountain (attempt)
+Pasque Mountain (Attempt)

 October 28, 2006

-We attempted Pasque Mountain and the trip unfolded well until we climbed the north peak.
-There we were hit by strong winds.
-We hiked along the ridge but turned back when we were nearly a kilometre from the summit.
-The wind was increasing and we were beginning to freeze.
-When I had opened my pack, my Gortex over-mitts were sucked away by the wind so my hands soon became frozen.
+When I had opened my pack, my Gortex over-mitts were sucked away by the wind, so my hands soon became frozen.
 I was also worried about body cold.
 I wore two long-sleeve shirts plus three jackets: a fleece, a heavy wind-resistant soft shell and a Gortex jacket.
 Despite the layers, the cold was still penetrating!
 Dinah was similarly dressed and becoming cold as well.
 It wasn't safe to continue so we turned back.
-MOVIE (1:30) |

 Duck on a pond